CBEP-SoCB/Portland_SLR_sum/Analysis/Future_Tidal_Flooding_Events.md

 ```

 <img src="Future_Tidal_Flooding_Events_files/figure-gfm/lines_test_resample-1.png" style="display: block; margin: auto;" />
-The is a **lot** more temporal structure in the original data than in
+There is a **lot** more temporal structure in the original data than in
 the simulated data.
+This is because the original data was
+autocorrelated, and simple random (re)sampling eliminates the temporal
+autocorrelation.

 ### Resampling Function